apache/cordova-coho/docs/cadence-release-process.md

     npm publish --tag rc cordova-android-3.6.0.tgz

-Note: You need to be an owner for each of these repos and the versions can't already have been published
+Note: You need to be an owner for each of these repos and the versions can't already have been published.
+You want to publish with the rc tag, so you can move everything to "latest" all at once after they have all been published.

 Tag this new version in npm as the latest

     npm tag cordova-android@3.6.0 latest

+Repeat the tagging as "latest" for all the npm packages.
+You can check your work by running "npm info cordova-android" and look at the value for 'dist-tags'.

+Note that it is not possible to remove the "rc" tag.
+But it should now point to the same place as "latest".

 Remove RCs from dist/dev